kianakaslana648/nlp-final-project/README.md

-# Chatbot for Movie Script
+# Chatbot in Movie Dialogue Style
 ## Basic Introduction
 * A chatbot you can chat with by sending messages whenever you want.